-Here are some ideas for how to make your Thanksgiving dinner festive, fabulous and flesh-free:
+Here are some ideas for how to make your Thanksgiving dinner festive, fabulous, and flesh-free:

 1. The Centerpiece

 When turkey is not on the menu, the big question is what the centerpiece of the table will be.
 There are so many incredible dishes that can have this place of honor on the table, dishes that can feed two or twenty.
 Try making The Unturkey Roast which is two pounds of vegan deliciousness that can feed the whole family.
-This Seitan Pot Roast combines the entrée with the vegetables in a stew that is hearty, amazing and will definitely have everyone asking for seconds.
+This Seitan Pot Roast combines the entrée with the vegetables in a stew that is hearty, amazing, and will have everyone asking for seconds.
 For a gluten-free entrée, make V-Turkey which is my vegan, gluten-free version of turkey cutlets.
-Flavored with sage and other herbs, this will satisfy everyone including the meat-eaters.
+Flavored with sage and other herbs, this will satisfy everyone, including the meat-eaters.

-One of my favorite pasta dishes is Gnocchi with Butternut Squash, Kale and Vegan Mozzarella.
+One of my favorite pasta dishes is Gnocchi with Butternut Squash, Kale, and Vegan Mozzarella.
 To make it: melt 1 Tbs. vegan butter in a large skillet or saucepan that has a lid over medium heat.
 Add 1 package of gnocchi and toss to coat in the butter.
 Cook until the gnocchi is browned and crisped up a bit, about 6 minutes.
 Transfer the gnocchi to a bowl.
 Add another Tbs. of butter to the pan.
 Add 4 cups of cubed butternut squash and cook, stirring, until slightly golden and soft, about 8 minutes.
 Add 3 cloves minced garlic, 1 tsp. dried sage, ¼ tsp. red pepper flakes, and salt and pepper taste.
 Cook until the garlic softens, about 2 minutes.
-Add 1 cup low-sodium vegetable broth to the skillet.
+Add 1 cup of low-sodium vegetable broth to the skillet.
 When it starts to simmer, stir in one large bunch of chopped kale and cover the pan, letting the kale wilt slightly.
 Uncover the pan and add the gnocchi, stirring to coat.
 Add 1 cup vegan mozzarella shreds and toss to combine everything.
 Transfer the food from the pan to a casserole dish.
 Sprinkle with ¼ cup grated vegan parmesan, reserving some for garnish.
 Broil until golden and bubbly, about 4 minutes.
 Serve while warm.

-You can really wow your guests when you serve them this Portobello Wellington, Vegetable Lentil Shepherd’s Pie, Vegan Tofu Scallops or Mushroom Stroganoff.
+You can really wow your guests when you serve them this Portobello Wellington, Vegetable Lentil Shepherd’s Pie, Vegan Tofu Scallops, or Mushroom Stroganoff.
 Stuffed foods are not only satisfying but they make a beautiful presentation.
 Try these Roasted Acorn Squash with Quinoa Mushroom Pilaf.
 For more suggestions, check out 10 Meatless Thanksgiving Main Courses.

 2. The Stuffing

-I like to make individual stuffing muffins so each person gets their own adorable portion.
-My Onion, Celery and Mushroom Stuffing is a simple stuffing that is perfect for the holidays or any day.
+I like to make individual stuffing muffins, so each person gets their own adorable portion.
+My Onion, Celery, and Mushroom Stuffing is a simple stuffing that is perfect for the holidays or any day.
 Everyone gets one or two muffins to top with gravy.
 In a large skillet, heat 2 Tbs. olive oil and 4 Tbs. vegan butter over medium-high heat until melted.
-Add in 1 large diced onion and 3 sliced celery ribs and cook 4 minutes or until the veggies soften, but don’t let them brown.
+Add in 1 large diced onion and 3 sliced celery ribs and cook for 4 minutes or until the veggies soften, but don’t let them brown.
 Add 10 oz. chopped mushrooms and cook for 7 minutes until they are browned.
-Mix in two minced cloves of garlic, 1 tsp. dried sage, 1 tsp. dried thyme, 1 tsp. kosher salt, ½ tsp. dried rosemary, ½ tsp. dried oregano, ½ tsp. black pepper, a pinch of nutmeg and one fresh bay leaf.
+Mix in two minced cloves of garlic, 1 tsp. dried sage, 1 tsp. dried thyme, 1 tsp. kosher salt, ½ tsp. dried rosemary, ½ tsp. dried oregano, ½ tsp. black pepper, a pinch of nutmeg, and one fresh bay leaf.
 Add ¼ cup fresh chopped parsley and 8 cups of bread cubes to the skillet.
-Moisten the cubes with up to 5 cups vegetable broth until they are soft but not wet.
+Moisten the cubes with up to 5 cups of vegetable broth until they are soft but not wet.
 Cook for 5 minutes, then remove the bay leaf and let the mixture cool a bit.
 Transfer the mixture to greased muffin tins.
-Bake at 400 degrees for 20-25 minutes, turning the pan halfway through, until the stuffing is set and crisp on top.
+Bake at 400 degrees for 20-25 minutes, turning the pan halfway through until the stuffing is set and crisp on top.
 Let cool before removing the muffins from the pan.
 For more stuffing recipes, check out these Brilliant Thanksgiving Stuffing Ideas.

 3. The Sides

 To me, the side dishes are the best part of the Thanksgiving meal.
 These are the dishes everyone always wants seconds and thirds of.
 The first thing I reach for is the mashed potatoes.
-Change up your usual recipe by adding some root veggies into your mash.
+Change up your usual recipe by adding some root veggies to your mash.
 Parsnips work well with potatoes or try this Mashed Potatoes and Celery Root dish.
-For something really different, try Mashed Rutabagas which are a bit sweeter than potatoes.
+For something different, try Mashed Rutabagas, which are a bit sweeter than potatoes.
 Speaking of sweet and potatoes, your Thanksgiving table has to have some type of sweet potato dish.
-These Mashed Sweet Potatoes with Apples and Bourbon, Maple and Tarragon Sweet Potatoes and Yam Banana Mash sound like perfect dishes.
+These Mashed Sweet Potatoes with Apples and Bourbon, Maple and Tarragon Sweet Potatoes, and Yam Banana Mash sound like perfect dishes.
 Winter squash are at their peak and just in time to make Butternut Squash Risotto, Sauteed Delicata Squash Rings, and Smokey Pumpkin Grits with Maple-Roasted Pepitas.

 I think the two most common vegetable dishes eaten on Thanksgiving involve green beans and Brussels sprouts.
 Make this Green Bean Casserole or these Easy and Delicious Roasted Rosemary String Beans.
 Roasted Brussels Sprouts with Maple-Mustard Glaze and Roasted Brussels Sprouts with Sherry-Maple Vinaigrette are wonderful additions to the table.
 Here is how I make Roasted Lemon-Thyme Brussels Sprouts: preheat the oven to 450 degrees.
 Place 2 lbs. halved Brussels sprouts on a large baking sheet.
-Toss with 2 Tbs. oil, salt and pepper.
+Toss with 2 Tbs. oil, salt, and pepper.
 Roast 20 – 25 minutes until browned, rotating the pan halfway through.
 While the Brussels are roasting, prepare the sauce.
 In a small bowl, combine the zest and juice of one lemon, 1 Tbs. agave nectar or maple syrup, 2 Tbs. tamari, 2 Tbs. of oil, 1 minced garlic clove, 1 tsp. thyme and a pinch of red pepper flakes.
 Add salt and pepper to taste.
 When the Brussels sprouts are browned, transfer them to a serving bowl.
 Pour the lemon-thyme sauce over them and toss to coat.
 Serve while warm.

-For more vegetable dishes, try these Pomegranate Balsamic Roasted Vegetables, Tzimmes or Roasted Root Vegetables on Quinoa with Yogurt Sauce and read The Ultimate Guide to Thanksgiving Sides.
+For more vegetable dishes, try these Pomegranate Balsamic Roasted Vegetables, Tzimmes, or Roasted Root Vegetables on Quinoa with Yogurt Sauce and read The Ultimate Guide to Thanksgiving Sides.

 4. The Salads

 In my opinion, every meal should come with a salad.
-For the holidays, jazz up your salads by adding seasonal fruit, veggies, nuts and spices.
+For the holidays, jazz up your salads by adding seasonal fruit, veggies, nuts, and spices.
 This Seasonal Sweet Fall Salad makes a lovely presentation.
-Try my Apple, Cranberry, Arugula and Fennel Salad with an Apple Honee Vinaigrette, Grilled Beet Salad with Almonds and Dried Cranberries, or this Mizuna, Fennel and Mulberry Salad.
-If you love kale salads, you must try my Massaged Kale Salad with Pesto, Dried Cranberries and Almonds, this Jazzylicious Kale Salad and this Kale and Golden Beet Salad.
+Try my Apple, Cranberry, Arugula, and Fennel Salad with an Apple Honee Vinaigrette, Grilled Beet Salad with Almonds and Dried Cranberries, or this Mizuna, Fennel, and Mulberry Salad.
+If you love kale salads, you must try my Massaged Kale Salad with Pesto, Dried Cranberries, and Almonds, this Jazzylicious Kale Salad, and this Kale and Golden Beet Salad.
 For more Thanksgiving salads, read Not Just for Summer: 7 Tips for Making Satisfying Fall and Winter Salads and 10 Beautiful and Healthy Thanksgiving Salads.

 5. The Gravies and Biscuits

-Or make my Gluten-Free Pumpkin Spice Biscuits with Soy Feta which are flaky, tender and delicious.
+Or make my Gluten-Free Pumpkin Spice Biscuits with Soy Feta which are flaky, tender, and delicious.
 In a large bowl, combine 2 cups gluten-free, all-purpose flour, 1 tsp. xanthan or guar gum, 1 Tbs. + 1 tsp. baking powder, 1 tsp. pumpkin pie spice and 1 tsp. kosher salt.
 Mix well to combine.
 Add 1 cup non-dairy milk and ½ cup melted vegan butter or olive oil and mix until you have a thick batter.
 Fold in 4 oz. vegan feta cheese crumbles.
 Using a ¼ cup measuring cup sprayed with cooking oil, drop dough onto a baking sheet lined with parchment paper.
 Brush milk on the tops of the biscuits.
 Bake at 450 degrees for 12-15 minutes, or until the biscuits are golden brown.
 Serve with your favorite gravy.